ItsJustClint/LTPhotoAlbum/README.md

     - exit - Closes application

 Building and running included unit tests:
+  - Copy appsettings.json from test project folder to debug or release folder.
+This would ideally be handled in the pipeline yaml file during build.
   - Navigate to the LTPhotoAlbums.Test project directory:
     - ```cd LTPhotoAlbum.Test```
   - Use dotnet to build the project: